 January 2, 2020

 This is a question we heard hundreds of times when we worked at venues.
+So, do you need a wedding planner if you have a venue coordinator?
 Because both of our careers started off working for Hotels and Venues as coordinators and Catering Sales Managers, we know first hand how these roles differ from a Wedding Planner.

 We love our industry venue coordinator colleagues and work well alongside them, but it’s important to know how they offer a different role to your wedding than we do as Wedding Planners.